 - Clogged pores – use salicylic acid which helps to dissolve oil and skin cells

-So putting toothpaste on pimples really isn’t a good idea after all.
-Yes it might help dry out your pimple, but at the expense of your skin barrier.
+So putting toothpaste on pimples isn’t a good idea after all.
+Yes, it might help dry out your pimple, but at the expense of your skin barrier.

-Which will just cause you’re skin to overcompensate and breakout even more.
-So do yourself a favour and keep the tooth paste off your face.
+Which will just cause your skin to overcompensate and breakout even more.
+So do yourself a favour and keep the toothpaste off your face.

 And try using an OTC (over-the-counter) treatment with salicylic acid, tea tree oil or benzoyl peroxide instead.